 Some of the state's best fishing for channel catfish can be found at any of the 40+ lakes (and one stream) across North Carolina that have been designated Community Fishing Program (CFP) sites.
-Community Fishing Program sites are intensively managed bodies of water receiving monthly stockings of catchable-sized channel catfish from April-September.
-In addition, many Community Fishing Program sites feature a handicap-accessible fishing pier and solar-powered fish feeders to make fishing more enjoyable for all anglers.
+CFP sites are intensively managed bodies of water receiving monthly stockings of catchable-sized channel catfish from April-September.
+In addition, many CFP sites feature a handicap-accessible fishing pier and solar-powered fish feeders to make fishing more enjoyable for all anglers.
 Program sites are ideal for families seeking enjoyable and economical fishing trips.
 All North Carolina fishing regulations apply.

 The program is open to the public, and many sites have regular opening and closing hours.
 Most are located in city- or county-owned parks, so other recreational opportunities are usually available.
-These lakes often serve dual roles as both Community Fishing Program sites and Tackle Loaner Program sites.
-Contact the Commission at (919) 707-0170 for a complete list of all Community Fishing Program sites.
+These lakes often serve dual roles as both CFP sites and Tackle Loaner Program sites.
+Contact (919) 707-0170 for a complete list of all Community Fishing Program sites.

 View NC Fishing Area Map in a full screen map